chinapedia/wikipedia.abstract.en/Page/Jainism.md

 Scriptures and texts

-Suryaprajnapati_Sutra.jpg Jain_Agamas.jpeg Pravachanasara4.png text along with English Translation]] Tattvarthsutra.jpg text along with English Translation]]
+text along with English Translation]] text along with English Translation]]

 Jain scriptures are called _Agamas_.
 They are believed to have been verbally transmitted by the oral tradition from one generation to the next, much like the ancient Buddhist and Hindu texts.
 The Jain tradition believes that their religion is eternal, and the teachings of their first _Tirthankara Rishabhanatha_ were their scriptures millions of years ago.
 The mythology states that the _tirthankara_ taught in a divine preaching hall called _samavasarana_, which were heard by the gods, the ascetics and laypersons.
 The discourse delivered is called _Śhrut Jnāna_ and comprises eleven _angas_ and fourteen _purvas_.
 The discourse is remembered and transmitted by the _Ganadharas_ (chief disciples), and is composed of twelve _angas_ (departments).
 It is symbolically represented by a tree with twelve branches.